California man who attacked police with taser on Jan. 6 sentenced to 12 1/2 years in prison

 Washington — A California man who prosecutors described as "one of the most violent defendants on January 6, 2021" was sentenced to 151 months — about 12 ½ years — in prison Wednesday after pleading guilty to violent and obstructive conduct during the Capitol riot.

 Daniel "DJ" Rodriguez admitted as part of a plea agreement in February that he attacked former Washington, D.C. police officer Michael Fanone with a taser, causing him to lose consciousness, and that he worked to stop Congress from certifying the results of the 2020 presidential election.
-Rodriguez will also have to pay $96,000 to cover medical treatment for Fanone.
+Rodriguez will also have to pay $96,000 to cover medical treatment for Fanone and $2,000 in restitution for the destruction of the Capitol on Jan.
+6.

 Requesting a longer sentence of 14 years in prison, prosecutors said Rodriguez administered a group chat in which he and a co-defendant discussed battles and operations in Washington, D.C., before then-President Donald Trump announced his Jan.
 6 rally and later planned their trip to the nation's capital after Trump sent a tweet saying the day would "be wild."

+And she told his legal team that Rodriguez "was a one-man army of hate."

+Jackson also said that "people need to understand that you cannot do this or anything like this again."

-The defense attorneys said Rodriguez is "remorseful" for his actions and even wrote a letter to Fanone in which he called the former police officer "a brave man."
+Rodriguez's attorneys said he was "remorseful" for his actions and even wrote a letter to Fanone in which he called the former police officer "a brave man."

 "I am looking at serving a long prison sentence and no letter I write is getting me out of that.
 Sir, I only want to apologize from the heart," Rodriguez wrote to Fanone.
 "I got carried away and have never been through something like that, that made me out of my mind.
 I wish I was smarter.
 I should have protected you because I have deep respect for law enforcement, and I have always stood up for police officers."